KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-07-21-uploading-files.md

 One common thing you'll probably want to do is restrict what types of files a user can upload.
 For example, maybe you only want users to upload image files, but not `.zip` or `.exe` files.

-You can use the `accept` attribute on the HTML form to only allow images (more info on that approach [here](https://stackoverflow.com/questions/3828554/how-to-allow-input-type-file-to-accept-only-image-files)), but like we discussed before, hackers can easily get around client-side restrictions, so we have to do some server-side validation anyway.
+You can use the `accept` attribute on the HTML form to only allow images (more info on that approach [StackOverflow Question](https://stackoverflow.com/questions/3828554/how-to-allow-input-type-file-to-accept-only-image-files)), but like we discussed before, hackers can easily get around client-side restrictions, so we have to do some server-side validation anyway.

 Here's a simple modification to our servlet class that only allows users to upload files that end with `.jpg` or `.png`: